What is a Patient Information Leaflet and why is it useful?

 2. What you need to know before you use Trimbow

-If you are allergic to beclometasone dipropionate, formoterol fumarate dihydrate and glycopyrronium or to any of the other ingredients of this medicine (listed in section 6).
+If you are allergic to beclometasone dipropionate, formoterol fumarate dihydrate and/or glycopyrronium or any of the other ingredients of this medicine (listed in section 6).

-Trimbow is used as a maintenance treatment for your COPD.
+Trimbow is used as a maintenance treatment for your obstructive lung disease.
 Do not use this medicine to treat a sudden attack of breathlessness or wheezing.

 If you develop worsening shortness of breath or wheezing (breathing with a whistling sound), straight after inhaling your medicine, stop using Trimbow inhaler and use your quick-acting “reliever” inhaler straightaway.
 You should contact your doctor straightaway.
 Your doctor will assess your symptoms and if necessary may start you on a different treatment.